RobertRingel/LearningTasks4Programming/Java/01_ClassesModifier/CurrencyExchange.md

 ### Solution

-The basis idea to solve this task states:
+The basic idea to solve this task is:
 **Class name:**
 CurrencyExchange